atib80/tinyrcon/README.md

    ![TinyRcon server for allowing admin level access to authorized admins](/screenshots/TinyRcon_server.jpg)

-  4. TinyRcon server which can optionally be running on the same authorized public admin's computer as well, although that's not a requirement.
+  4. TinyRcon server can optionally be running on the same authorized public admin's computer as well, although that's not a requirement.
      TinyRcon client connects to it and exchanges information with it.
 An authorized public admin needs the correct rcon password to be able to log in to TinyRcon server and send valid rcon commands to configured game server.